mirage/mirage-decks/slides/nsdi2015/content.md

 * **More platforms**
   * Integrating [rump kernels](http://rumpkernel.org) to boot without Xen
   * Starting real home router deployments with Technicolor

-## Get Involved!

-Unikernels are an incredibly interesting way to code functionally at scale.
-Nothing stresses a toolchain like building a whole OS.

-- **Choices**: [Mirage OS](http://openmirage.org) in OCaml, [HaLVM](http://halvm.org) in Haskell, Rump Kernels or OSv for compatibility, ClickOS for routing.
-- **Scenarios**: Static websites, dynamic content, custom routers.
-- **Performance**: There's no hiding behind abstractions.
-HalVM *vs* Mirage is a fun contest in evaluating language abstraction cost.

-> Most important: need contributors to build the library base of safe protocol implementations (TLS has been done!)

 ## <http://openmirage.org/>